facebookresearch/suncet/README.md

 - `root_path` is the datasets directory where you put all your data
 - `image_folder` is the folder inside `root_path` where your dataset images are stored

 Depending on which mode you want to function either through an ImageFolder organisation of the files or through a composition of 2 train and validation `.csv` files there is 2 possible organisations for your root folder:

--First case : ImageFolder like functionning
+- First case : ImageFolder like functionning

 This mode is the one implemented on the main branch of this repository.
 For it to work your folder should look like this :